krother/training_and_teaching_methods/fundamentals/teaching_craft.md

 **Teaching is a craft.**

-## Who is this guide for?
+## Who is this book for?

-This guide is an introduction to the craft of teaching programming.
+This book is an introduction to the craft of teaching programming.

 It helps you to become a better programming teacher.
-I wrote it to support junior or part-time teachers without a formal background in education.
+I wrote it to support junior teachers, part-time teachers and full-time teachers without a formal background in education.

-It covers what to do before you enter the classroom, what to do inside and what to do after your lesson ends.
+It covers what to do before you enter the classroom, and how to do well in the classroom.
+The book is divided into seven parts:

+* **Fundamentals** – what teaching is about
+* **Preparing Lessons** – what do do before you go into the classroom
+* **Warming Up** – how to master the beginning of a lesson or course
+* **Introducing New Content** – how to expose your class to new concepts
+* **Programming Exercises** – how to make your class apply the new concepts
+* **Wrapping Up** – how to finish a lesson
+* **Troubleshooting** – what to do if things take an unexpected turn

-The chapters covers time-tested techniques for teaching programming in an interesting way that I collected over the past 20 years.
+The chapters covers time-tested techniques for teaching programming that I collected over the past 20 years.
 You can use them as a guide to create a course from scratch or fish for ideas to spice up your classes.

-## What do you need to get started?

-To start teaching, you need humility, patience and love.

-* **Humility**, because education is essential for a society.
-However, it will take years or decades for the full impact of good teaching to manifest.
-With rare exceptions, you will not see the fruit of your work (or be rewarded for them).
-Accept that or do something else.
-* **Patience**, because you cannot force anyone to learn.
-It is the student who decides whether to learn or not.
-The only thing you can do is to propose something that looks interesting.
-And to try again and again if it didn't work.
-* **Love**, because successful learning requires a healthy, mutually respectful teacher-student relationship.
-That also includes people who you don't necessarily like, or people you like but won't ever see again.
-Genuine love for humans helps a lot to not go crazy and get things done.

-That is all you need, let's get started.
+Let's get started.